Yemi is a chartered accountant (FCCA) and a retired project controller of multibillion dollar oil and gas development projects at ExxonMobil.

 Uche is a Maryland native who received a Bachelor's degree in Biology from George Washington University and completed the Leadership Institute for Nonprofit Executives program at at Rice University in May 2018.
 Her interest in health, people, and culture led her to Nigeria where she worked in the nonprofit sector for several years before returning to the States.
 In her free time, she enjoys reading, working out, and trying new healthy recipes.

-Abby Kotun is an attorney in the Labor, Employment & Immigration Practice Group of Winstead PC.
-She applies her problem solving skills from her past career as a chemical engineer to assist clients in a wide variety of labor and employment matters.
+Abby Kotun is an attorney, she applies her problem solving skills from her past career as a chemical engineer to assist clients in a wide variety of labor and employment matters.
 Such

 matters include discrimination and harassment charges and lawsuits, ADA and FMLA cases, wage and hour cases, and OSHA inspections.
 Abby regularly defends clients in federal and state court proceedings and before the Equal Employment Opportunity Commission.
 Before starting her legal career, Abby worked as a process engineer, pipeline project manager and business analyst for Chevron Corporation.
 During law school, she interned for a federal bankruptcy judge, served as the Internet Publishing Editor of the Houston Law Review and volunteered as a student attorney in the University of Houston Law Center civil and immigration clinics where she handled cases involving divorce, custody, probate, guardianship, withholding of removal, and